mactul/powermake/documentation.md

 > In this example, the `-fanalyzer` flag will be removed if unsupported (for example if you are using clang), but the `-S` will be kept untouched no matter what.

-Their is also some flags that PowerMake defines that doesn't exist in any compiler, these are set of useful flags for a situation.
+There is also some flags that PowerMake defines that doesn't exist in any compiler, these are set of useful flags for a situation.

 Here is the list of flags translated by PowerMake: